ryanhaus/updi-fpga/README.md

 ### Prerequisites
 [Verilator](https://www.veripool.org/verilator/) is used to simulate the design.<br/>
 [Libserial](https://github.com/crayzeewulf/libserial) is used to interface with a connected USB to UART converter.<br/>
+In addition, `intelhex` is a required Python package.
+`python3-intelhex` is
 All other dependencies should be installed during the installation process for these.

 ### Main Simulation